RafaelHernandezDeLoa/Operating-Systems-for-Embedded-Apps/README.md

 exit: will terminate your application

-help: display some details about your application
+help: display some details about your application/

 Seminar #2 description: